quanterall/HaskellMaterials/basics/extras/testing.md

 Normally this includes:

 - One or more executables, meaning the binaries we want to generate to execute our program
-- A library, meaning the code where the functionality we could import into other packages goes
+- A library, meaning the code where the functionality we could import into other packages goes, as well as the code that can be used in both your executables and your testing code
-- A test suite, meaning the executable(s) that tests our library code
+- A test suite, meaning the executable(s) that test our library code

 ```yaml
 library: